DemocracyApps/member-org/README.md

         ...
     }

-In addition, create a *CompanyUser* class (the name of the class doesn't matter):
+In addition, create a *CompanyMember* class (NOTE: the 'Member' part of the name is currently required.
+I'll probably add an option in the configuration file to allow it to be set to something different.):

     use DemocracyApps\MultiOrg\EloquentOrganizationMember;
     use DemocracyApps\MultiOrg\OrganizationMember;